NSLS-II/docs/source/conda.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every beamline workstation has at least two conda environments that are "locked down," requiring root privilidges to change.
-They named are ``analysis`` and ``collection``.
+Every beamline workstation has at least two conda environments that are "locked down", requiring root privileges to change.
+They are named ``analysis`` and ``collection``.
 The exact contents of these environments will vary from beamline to beamline based on their software needs, but the names are consistent so that at any beamline, this should work: